gr3gor1/intelliQ/README.md

 Members: el18016, el18163, el18152, (Grigoris Papanikolaou - el18649)

-## 📜 Διατύπωση ζητουμένου
+## 📜 Request Formulation
-Το αντικείμενο της εργασίας είναι η ανάπτυξη μιας εφαρμογής λογισμικού για τη διαμόρφωση και εκτέλεση "έξυπνων ερωτηματολογίων", την οποία ας ονομάσουμε "intelliQ". Η εφαρμογή intelliQ θα χρησιμοποιείται για τη συγκέντρωση δεδομένων από τέτοια ερωτηματολόγια σε διάφορες έρευνες.
-Η εργασία περιλαμβάνει την αναγνώριση και προδιαγραφή των απαιτήσεων, την αρχιτεκτονική και λεπτομερή σχεδίαση, την υλοποίηση επιλεγμένων λειτουργιών, τον έλεγχο και, ασφαλώς, την τεκμηρίωση όλων αυτών.
+The goal of the project is the development of a software application for the configuration and execution of "smart questionnaires," which we will refer to as "intelliQ."
+The intelliQ application will be used to gather data from such questionnaires in various surveys.
+The work includes the identification and specification of requirements, architecture, detailed design, implementation of selected functionalities, testing, and, of course, documentation of all these aspects.

-## ⚙️ Τεχνικές απαιτήσεις - εργαλεία
+## ⚙️ Technical Requirements - Tools
-• **GitHub** ως περιβάλλον διαχείρισης κώδικα και διαχείρισης έργου <br>
+• **GitHub** as a code and project management environment <br>
-• **Visual Paradigm** ως εργαλείο παραγωγής διαγραμμάτων UML <br>
+• **Visual Paradigm** as a tool for producing UML diagrams <br>
-• **Υλοποίηση κώδικα:** Python, javascript με nodejs/express <br>
+• **Code Implementation:** Python, JavaScript with Node.js/Express <br>
-• **Διαχείριση δεδομένων:** MongoDB <br>
+• **Data Management:** MongoDB <br>
 • **Frontend:** React